 - photographic (visual): the imagining of the written score

 Entire books have been written about how to improve memory in general but these usually talk only about purely cerebral (intellectual) memory.
 Here below are some general tips for improving our general memorisation skills:

 - PRACTICE FROM MEMORY

 Obviously, if we don’t practice from memory then we can’t expect performing from memory to come easily.
 Musical memory is like a muscle (musIcle !!??): the less it is used, the weaker it gets.
 The best way to keep the “memory muscle” permanently strong is simply to practice as much as possible from memory.
 This idea is valid even for the smallest, shortest little passages.
 Any tricky little bar or figure will become more profoundly integrated into our muscle memory if we can also play it with our brain memory (without the need to read the notes before playing them).
 Children who don’t learn to read music at the beginning are obliged to play everything from memory, which actually gives them a huge advantage in almost every way.

 Breaking up a piece or passage into sections can help our memory.
 Sometimes the music makes the sections quite obvious, but other times – in long passages without any particularly outstanding features for example – we may need to choose our own “waypoints”.
-These are like beacons in the dark: secure reference points on which we can depend to get our bearings and which help us to not get lost in the complex labyrinth of the musical structure.
+These are like beacons in the dark: secure reference points on which we can depend to get our bearings.
 When memorising we should practice starting from the different waypoints in the piece rather than always starting at the beginning.
-That way, if we do have a memory lapse while performing, we will have no problem just picking up the thread from the nearest waypoint rather than returning to the beginning.
+That way, if we do have a memory lapse while performing, we can just pick up the thread from the nearest waypoint rather than returning to the beginning.

 - GET TO KNOW THE OTHER VOICES